 If the upgrade process turns your router back to its factory default settings, follow our guide on how to set it up again.

 Many modern routers offer apps that you can download on mobile devices and used to manage your router settings or view router usage reports.

 If you use one of these apps, then you should also visit your app settings and make sure that the app is fully updated to the most recent version.
 It’s a small but important step you should take.

-That means now is the perfect reason to switch from the default password to a robust password of your own creation.
+That means now is the perfect reason to switch from the default password to a robust password of your own creation (and then store it in a password manager).
 The same administrator tools that helped you update your firmware can help you change your password, too.
 Look for an option to change the password or login information.
-Since you don’t use this password often, make sure you write it down somewhere secure as you make it.

-All right, your router should be updated, rebooted, and more secure now.
+After that your router should be updated, rebooted, and more secure.